Gino-Freud-Hobayan/retail-store-management-gino/README.md

 <br>

-My Project can do the following:
+My Project simulates a Retail Store Management System with the following:
+- Products
-- Purchase Order
+- Orders
-- Manage Inventory
+- Inventory
-- Exit (For check out)
+- Cart system
+- Payment & shipping options
+- Confirmation screen with loading animation
 - Order Confirmation (with different modes of payment like Gcash, Cash on Delivery (COD), and Bank Transfer)
 -